United Synagogue: Activities

 The United Synagogue powers Jewish life through the critical infrastructure and programmes which the charity provides for the British Jewish community.

 The work of the charity includes KLBD, its kashrut (kosher food) and eruv (Shabbat boundaries) team, nurseries, marriages, the United Synagogue Burial Society, the Centre for Rabbinic Excellence, educational resources, Tribe programmes and summer camps for young people, Heritage, the US Chesed team supporting people in need, Accessibility and Inclusion and the highly-respected London Beth Din.
 The charity also supports the work of the Office of the Chief Rabbi.

 The United Synagogue serves its members and the wider community by acting as the foundation body for 11 Jewish schools in Greater London.

 Activities are financed mostly from charitable donations, membership subscriptions and the charity's activities.

 The charity's accounts state that more than 2,000 volunteers are involved in the charity's work, leading synagogues, running adult and children's programming and supporting vulnerable Jewish families and people in need of all backgrounds.
 United Synagogue members volunteer for the chevra kadisha (Burial Society), preparing the bodies of members of the charity for burial.

+Great Israeli Real Estate Event

+In June 2026, the Edgware United Synagogue hosted a stop on the Great Israeli Real Estate Event, a property roadshow that had marketed properties for sale in Israel and illegal Israeli settlements in the West Bank.
+Despite event organizers claiming that the event would not promote the sale of properties in the West Bank, protesters against the event assembled outside the synagogue.
+The government referred the incident to the Advertising Standards Authority, requesting that it ensure UK law and regulations are upheld.
+In a statement the U.K. government said "We completely oppose the advertisement of properties for sale in settlements, which are illegal under international law."

+Amnesty International UK condemned the event and said that it "profits from war crimes and apartheid".

+London's Metropolitan Police said that it had received a referral related to the event but was not investigating it.

+In August 2026 the Charity Commission criticised trustees of the Edgware United Synagogue in London for hosting the event, and reopened a previously closed compliance case.
+It said: "We share concerns about the potential impact, including on public trust and confidence, of registered charities being seen to actively assist in the development or expansion of illegal settlements in Palestine.
+We are also clear that charity premises must not be misused."